Validator-POSTHUMAN/contributions/the-graph.md

 ### Social Media
 - **X (Twitter)**
-  - [Cosmos Ecosystem](https://x.com/CosmosEcosystem) (35k followers), even though this is a Twitter account for the Cosmos Ecosystem, we often mentioned Solana too.
+  - [Cosmos Ecosystem](https://x.com/CosmosEcosystem) (35k followers), even though this is a Twitter account for the Cosmos Ecosystem, we often mentioned thegraph too.
   - [POSTHUMAN](https://x.com/POSTHUMAN_DVS) (7k followers)

     ### Our contributions for the growth of the TheGraph community.